aegorfk/TensorFlow.js-for-any-model/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However, we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## License
 Copyright (c) 2019 Ekaterina Lyapina.
-Contact me for commercial use (or rather any use that is not academic research) (email: aegorfk at gmail.com).
-Free for research use, as long as proper attribution is given and this copyright notice is retained.
+Free for commercial use, contact me via issues tab if you have any inquiries with an installation.